witched/pxt-keypad/README.md

-# keypad
+## keypad

   Extension for the Grove 12 Channel Capacitive Touch Keypad from Seeed Studio

+## Supported target

+* for PXT/calliope